 In 2015, the 3-part human exploration of our human origins – The Great Human Odyssey – broadcast on CBC’s The Nature of Things and PBS NOVA, before reaching audiences in 52 countries.
 After winning Canadian Screen Awards for “Best Science and Nature Documentary” and “Best Original Music”, as well an Emmy Nomination for “Outstanding Science and Technology”, we launched Human Odyssey in feature form, as a live performance with symphony orchestras around North America.

-In 2019, we bring three new projects to the screen.
-Equus – Story of the Horse takes us back to the origins of our partnership with this fascinating creature, and on a global journey into the world of horses today.
-After premiering in Canada on CBC “The Nature of Things”, this 3-part series is airingin the USA on PBS “Nature” and “NOVA”, and around the world on major public broadcasters.
+In 2019, we brought three new projects to the screen.
+Equus – Story of the Horse took us back to the origins of our partnership with this fascinating creature, and on a global journey into the world of horses today.
+After premiering in Canada on CBC “The Nature of Things”, this 3-part series aired in the USA on PBS “Nature” and “NOVA”, and around the world on major public broadcasters.

 We have produced 7 one-offs and series for CBC “The Nature of Things”.
 We often work with PBS NOVA and “Nature”, the Smithsonian Channel, the National Film Board of Canada, and various documentary strands on European public broadcasters, including DR, ZDF, arte, and France Télévisions.
 Our earlier films include The Perfect Runner (2012), Code Breakers (2011), Tipping Point: Age of the Oil Sands (2011), Inuit Odyssey (2009).